nestordemeure/Simplers/readme.md

 A Rust implementation of the [Simple(x)](https://github.com/chrisstroemel/Simple) global optimization algorithm.

-The strengths of this algorithm compared to Gaussian optimization would be the ability to deal with a large number of sample and high dimension gracefully.
+This algorithm, which should not be confused with the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm), is closest to [bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization).

-**This is a work in progress.**
+Its strengths compared to bayesian optimization would be the ability to deal with a large number of sample and high dimension gracefully.

-## Divergences to the original algorithm
+## Divergences to the reference implementation

 - The user can define the search space as an hypercube (which is then mapped to a simplex using [this](https://math.stackexchange.com/a/385071/495073) method).